See if UPIKE is a good fit for you and take the next steps in becoming a student.

 If an appeal is approved, the student will be informed by mail/email.
 The student will be placed on Financial Aid Probation and may be placed on a SAP Academic plan for one or more terms.
 After the probated term, the student will be monitored again and must be meeting the minimum standards of SAP or completing the SAP academic plan successfully that was designed for the student upon SAP appeal approval.

 SAP Academic Plans are designed on a student-by-student basis.
-Plans and student progress will be monitored each term and reported by the Center for Student Success, as outlined in each student’s academic plan.
+Plans and student progress will be monitored each term by the Director of Financial Aid.

 SAP appeal decisions are final and cannot be appealed/escalated to the Department of Education.